 A field school is a particular type of study abroad program that focuses on a mentored research experience in the communities where the field school is held.
 While all study abroad programs seek to integrate classroom learning with the resources available in the host country, field schools emphasize learning and applying research skills in order conduct fieldwork and to answer scholarly questions in various disciplines.
 Thus, the emphasis in a field school is on the research experience itself, rather than just mastering a body of content.
 Field school students design and conduct research projects under the mentorship of the program faculty.
 In other words, as students receive training they are also fully participating members of the research team.
 This includes learning and applying skills of data collection and analysis in order to address the research question.
 In addition to the cultural immersion experience, students come out of field school programs with valuable research and analysis skills (which go beyond the typical undergraduate training) that can be applied to a wide variety of disciplines and fields.
 For students looking to conduct original fieldwork for a thesis, this program offers an immersed fieldwork experience where one can draw upon the contact base and resources of the directing faculty to conduct thesis research.

-This program will last 12 weeks and will be located in a Hmong village near Chiang Mai in Thailand.
-Students will be living with Hmong host families.
+This program will last 12 weeks and will be located in Belfast, Northern Ireland.
+Students will be embedded in religious communities in Belfast.
 This immersive experience will facilitate the ethnographic research that we undertake during the summer.
 Regular lectures and discussion will provide the basis of the in-field training, but we will also attend community events and rituals together as team members as we collect and analyze data collaboratively.

 WHERE DO STUDENTS LIVE?